-It might not be long before we see the first-ever Sonos headphones.
-The popular wireless speaker giant is expected to branch out into the world of personal audio for the first time in its 20-year history.
+It might not be too much longer before we see the first-ever Sonos headphones.
+The popular wireless speaker giant is expected to branch out into the world of personal audio for the first time in its 20-year history, and here we've collected all the news, leaks, and rumors we've come across so far.

 - Priced at around $300 / £220 / AU$400